parthgoswami-github/prod/decoding_vpc/index.md

 <br/>

 In this article, we discussed what VPC is and how does it work along with some of its benefits.
 In the next article, I will be discussing how to configure VPC in AWS and the steps to delete it once we are done tinkering with it.
-Stay tuned for the next article!
+Check out how to configure your custom VPC in [this article](https://www.parthgoswami/configuring_vpc/).

 -------